jill64/svelte-playwright-coverage/README.md

 > `spc` executes any command, but the following conditions must be met
 >
 > - The `playwright` test command should be executed.
+> - The server to be used for testing must be started with `vite`.
 > - Run it in the root directory of the project.

 > [!NOTE]